Chelsea full-back Baba Rahman set for six-month PAOK loan move | Goal.com

 Chelsea full-back Baba Rahman set for six-month PAOK loan move

-Chelsea full-back Baba Rahman is set for a six-month loan move to PAOK to try and get his career back on track having spent six months with the Blues' Under-23s.
+Chelsea full-back Baba Rahman is in advanced talks over a six-month loan move to PAOK to try and get his career back on track having spent six months with the Blues' Under-23s.

 The 26-year-old arrived at Chelsea in 2015 from Augsburg for an initial fee of £14 million ($19m), rising to £22m ($30m) with performance-related add-ons, but has found his chances limited.